Rupashri-Das/Wireless-and-Radiotechnology-Course-2026/BeamSolidAngle/README.md

-# Exercise 2 — Beam Solid Angle of an Antenna
+# Beam Solid Angle of an Antenna

 **Course:** Wireless and Radio Technology 2026